The Aha! Moment: How to Find It, Examples, UX Tips

 Above: Whatfix’s in-app user survey tools, allowing product teams to gather feedback data on their onboarding flows and UX design.

-Next, you’ll need to talk to users that have churned.
-This is important because they are the ones that didn’t find the value they expected from your product.
-Finding out why this is will provide clarity around why, and will help you avoid the same mistake in the future by making tweaking your user onboarding.
-You can send them an email or use an exit survey (“Sorry to see you go”) to capture their responses.
+Finding out why this is will clarify what went wrong and help you avoid the same mistake in the future by making tweaks to your user onboarding.
+You can email them or use an exit survey (“Sorry to see you go”) to capture their responses.

 Here are some questions you can ask them: